-PEI IndustriesPrince Edward Island has rewarding career and work opportunities in a variety of industries including the growth sectors of aerospace, bioscience, information technology and renewable energy.
+IndustriesPrince Edward Island has rewarding career and work opportunities in a variety of industries including our primary industries of agriculture, fisheries and tourism and the strategic industries of aerospace, bioscience, information technology and renewable energy.

 The government has created many business, research, and development initiatives in this industry by hosting international conferences and the establishment of the BioCommons Research Park.

-Internationally trained health professional such as a nurse, doctor, psychiatrist, or pharmacist can benefit from working with a program counsellor with the Internationally Educated Health Professionals Program (IEHP) at PEI Association for Newcomers to Canada.
-This program can support you through the process of credential review, registration, understanding, and complying with regulations, medical exams, licensing, and the employment search.
+Internationally trained health professionals such as a nurse, doctor, or pharmacist can benefit from working with the Internationally Educated Health Professionals Program (IEHP) at PEI Association for Newcomers to Canada.
+This program can support you through the process of credential review, registration, understanding, and complying with regulations, medical exams, licensing, and employment search.

 The Prince Edward Island Energy Framework and Renewable Energy Strategy outlines an action plan to enhance the role of renewable energy.

-The following resources can help you get information about working in a variety of industries and professions in Prince Edward Island:
+The following resources can help you get information about working in a variety of industries and occupations in Prince Edward Island:

 - Employment Journey Newspaper provides a list of associations and other useful resources

-- PEI's Annual Statistical Review provides detailed information and statistics about the PEI economy
+- Annual Statistical Review provides detailed information and statistics about the economy